 By February 7 If the Faculty Status and Grievances Committee has granted a hearing, it provides its report to the President , with a copy to the PVPAA .
 If the candidate has requested a hearing by January 17, but the Status and Grievances Committee believes it will be unable to complete its report by February 7, the Committee and the candidate may jointly ask for a delay.
 In such cases, the PVPAA and the President will normally postpone action on the case until the Status and Grievances Committee has completed its report, and the Board of Visitors will postpone action on the case until its summer Board meeting.
 By February 12 PVPAA sends contract recommendation to the President, with a copy to the candidate, Department Chair, Department Promotion and Tenure Committee Chair, and the respective Dean.
 By February 17 President notifies candidate, Department Chair, Department Tenure Committee Chair, and the respective Dean of the disposition of the case.
 The letter is to be addressed to the candidate.
-By March 7 Candidate files written request for reconsideration of terminating contract with the Board of Visitors to the Administrative Assistant to the Board of Visitors.
-A copy of the written request must be sent to the Faculty Status and Grievances Committee.
-The Faculty Status and Grievances Committee will provide the Administrative Assistant to the Board of Visitors and the candidate an audio recording of the hearing for review with a cover letter reminding the Rector that the chair of the Faculty Status and Grievances Committee or one of its members can be available to answer questions.
 March Board Meeting Board of Visitors acts on contract recommendations from President.
 By May 1 Completion of any delayed appeal by candidate(s) to PVPAA or President .
 Completion of election of members and officers of Department Promotion and Tenure Committee for following year.
 By May 2 PVPAA provides Dean of the college and Department Chair list of faculty eligible for promotion and/or tenure the following year, and Department Chair provides list to department members and Chair of Department Promotion and Tenure Committee.

-S. REVIEW OF CLINICAL EDUCATORS AND LECTURERS
+V. REVIEW OF CLINICAL EDUCATORS AND LECTURERS

-- 1. Persons employed as clinical educators and lecturers are not eligible for tenure and are therefore not classified as "probationary faculty."
+- Persons employed as clinical educators and lecturers are not eligible for tenure and are therefore not classified as "probationary faculty."
 However, all clinical educators and lecturers shall be reviewed by the Department Promotion and Tenure Committee and the Department Chair. - 2.
 The review of clinical educators and lecturers shall be defined by departmental standards in Section IV Guidelines for Faculty Evaluation and Review. - 3.
 Reviews of lecturers and clinical educators will be carried out on the same timetable as those for probationary tenure track faculty in their first year of employment.
-The timetables are is found in Section R Probationary Review of Tenure Track Faculty. - 4.
-In the event that the semester during which the clinical educator or lecturer is to be reviewed occurs other than during the regular academic year, the chair of the relevant department may arrange with the appropriate college Dean for an alternate review schedule. - 5.
-Senior clinical educators and senior lecturers are reviewed according to the same timeline above in each second year of their two-year rolling contract. - 6.
-The Department Chair and the Department Promotion and Tenure Committee shall transmit to the appropriate dean (a) a written summary of their respective reviews, and (b) a recommendation regarding the possible future employment of the lecturer or continuing lecturer by the University.
+The timetable is found in Section III.
+U. Probationary Review of Tenure Track Faculty. - 4.
+In the event that the semester during which the clinical educator or lecturer is to be reviewed occurs other than during the regular academic year, the chair of the relevant department may arrange with the appropriate college Dean for an alternate review schedule. - Senior clinical educators and senior lecturers are reviewed according to the same timeline above in each second year of their two-year rolling contract. - 6.
 The Department Chair and the Department Promotion and Tenure Committee shall also transmit at that time a copy of their respective reviews and a copy of the recommendation to the clinical educator or lecturer involved.
+The Department Chair and the Department Promotion and Tenure Committee shall transmit to the appropriate dean (a) a written summary of letter that contains their respective reviews, and - (b) a recommendation regarding the possible future employment of the lecturer or clinical educator by the University.
+The Department Chair and the Department-Promotion and Tenure Committee shall also transmit at that time a copy of their respective reviews and a copy of the recommendation to the clinical educator or lecturer involved.
 After review, the Dean shall transmit these materials to the PVPAA.

-References: Faculty Handbook, 1982, 1986; Organization of Teaching Faculty, December 5, 1985; December 4, 1986; March 5, 1987; January 14, 1988; November 10, 1988; Faculty Senate; February 3, 2011; Longwood College Board of Visitors, July 16, 1982; April 7, 1988, April 23, 1999; Board of Visitors, March 25, 2011.
+Faculty Senate; February 3, 2011, March 2, 2017; Longwood College Board of Visitors, July 16, 1982; April 7, 1988, April 23, 1999; Board of Visitors, March 25, 2011.

-T. REVIEW OF ADJUNCT AND PART-TIME FACULTY
+W. REVIEW OF ADJUNCT AND PART-TIME FACULTY